TomatenKuchenDEV/docs/docs/translate.md

 ## Integration: Translation by reacting with a flag {#flag-reaction-translate}

-Using the integration [`flag-reaction-translate`](https://tomatenkuchen.com/dashboard/integrations?info=flag-reaction-translate) messages can be translated by reacting to a message with the related flag.
+Using the integration [`flag-reaction-translate`](https://tomatenkuchen.com/dashboard/integrations?info=flag-reaction-translate) messages can be translated by reacting to a message with the flag of a country mainly speaking the target language.

 1. [Add the integration to your server](https://tomatenkuchen.com/dashboard/integrations?use=flag-reaction-translate)
 2. Ensre the bot has all required permissions in the channel you want to use it in.